Guide: Employee-Driven Continuous Improvement

 The people closest to the work have knowledge nobody else does.
 A factory operator knows which tools cause repetitive strain injuries, where material waste happens, which process steps actually add value and which are legacy, what customers really complain about, and which safety risks are invisible to everyone except those who live with them.

-A consultant can come in, map your process, and identify problems, but they work from a two-week observation and documentation that's often out of date, which is exactly why structured gemba walks outperform one-off audits.
-Your operator works from daily experience and institutional knowledge built up over years.
 The classic example is Toyota's andon cord: any employee can stop the production line if they spot a problem.
 Not "report it to your supervisor" but actually stop the line.
 The assumption is that frontline knowledge is so valuable the cost of stopping production is worth solving the problem immediately.

 Of course, it takes more than just asking to get frontline workers to share ideas.
 You need conditions where it feels safe to speak up, where ideas get fair evaluation, and where implementation is visible.
 If people have shared ideas for years and nothing happened, scepticism is earned.